gobolinux/Documentation/content/latest/Usage/Startup and System settings/Configuring-the-boot-process.md

 One way is to edit `/System/Settings/modprobe.conf` (similar to other Linux distributions), however a simpler way in GoboLinux is to list desired modules in `/System/Settings/BootOptions`.

-This is how to load the i810_audio audio driver and sk98lin ethernet driver:
+For instance, this is how to load the `i810_audio` audio driver and `sk98lin` ethernet driver:

 ```fish
 UserDefinedModules=(